lquenti/walky/README.md

-### Note:
-This version is still a work in progress.
-In particular, it misses a 40-page long formal report describing the ins- and outs of the used algorithms and their performance.
-Once we are allowed to publish it, this note will be removed.

 # Walky - A Highly Parallelized TSP Solver (Supports MPI!)

 Walky is a highly parallelized solver for the Travelling Salesman Problem (TSP).
 It has the following features